Welcome to today's edition of the Rush 24-7 podcast.

 Democrats and Republicans could work together.

-But now we have these insurgent extremist right wingers in this new media confusing everybody with different facts.
+But now we have these insurgent, extremist right-wingers in this new media confusing everybody with different facts.

 And he also did give some lip service to saying the left has their own version, but he's not concerned about them because the extremists on the left still have the same facts that the Democrat Party has.

-However, us, we extremists on the right, we seem to be operating with a totally different set of facts, and the mainstream doesn't want to deal with it, and the establishment doesn't want to deal with it.
+However, us, we extremists on the right, we seem to be operating with a totally different set of facts and the mainstream doesn't want to deal with it and the establishment doesn't want to deal with it.

-So Romney comes out and sides with the people who called him a liar about paying his taxes, who told everybody he hated women and hated employees and allowed them to get cancer and didn't care, and put the dog on the roof of the station wagon, and much more incendiary stuff designed to destroy his career and his reputation, and that's who he thinks his friends are.
+So Romney comes out and sides with the people who called him a liar about paying his taxes, who told everybody he hated women and hated employees and allowed them to get cancer and didn't care, and put the dog on the roof of the station wagon and much more incendiary stuff designed to destroy his career and his reputation.

-So Romney let it out of the bag with this idea that the good old days.
+So Romney let it out of the bag with this idea that the good old days, you have to go back 25, 27, 28 years to find them.

 Yeah.

-Everybody got the same news, every the same facts, over any controversy day-to-day over what was what we could collaborate and get along, and everything was fine and dandy and hooky dory.
+There were any controversy day to day over what was what we could collaborate and get along and everything was fine and dandy and hooky dory.

 Yeah.